Langworthy House

-The Langworthy House, also known as the Octagon House, is an historic building located in Dubuque, Iowa, United States.
+The Langworthy House, also known as the Octagon House, is a historic building located in Dubuque, Iowa, United States.
 Built in 1856, it was designed by local architect John F. Rague for local politician Edward Langworthy.
 The two-story brick home features tall windows, a columned entry, and a windowed cupola.
 Langworthy and three of his brothers were among the first settlers in Dubuque.
 They were partners in a lead mine, helped to build the territorial road between Dubuque and Iowa City, they farmed, invested in real estate, and they owned a steamboat and a mercantile exchange.
 The house has been passed down through Langworthy's descendants.
 It was individually listed on the National Register of Historic Places in 1975, and it was included as a contributing property in the Langworthy Historic District in 2004.